stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 **Wait for BackupSession:**

-Now, wait for a backup schedule to appear.
+Now, wait for the next backup schedule.
 You can watch for `BackupSession` crd using the following command,

 ```console
 $ watch -n 3 kubectl get backupconfiguration -n demo